All-weather Multi-Modality Image Fusion: Unified Framework and 100k Benchmark: Proposed Method

-\subsubsection{MMIF Benchmark for Adverse Weather}
+\subsection{MMIF Benchmark for Adverse Weather}

-Current MMIF datasets lack comprehensive scene coverage under severe weather.
-Combining existing datasets (RoadScene\cite{r32}, MSRS\cite{r41}, M3FD\cite{r3}, and LLVIP\cite{r42}) and our newly collected data, we have established a substantial benchmark dataset AWMM-100k, which encompasses a diverse range of weather conditions and scene types.
-Each type of weather (rain, haze, and snow) is categorized into large, medium, and small levels.
-The images generation process is illustrated in \cref{fig2}.
-We employ a phenomenological pipeline \cite{r43} to introduce haze into source images, while rain and snow images are generated using Photoshop software utilizing masks based approach \cite{r44}.
-Moreover, this benchmark provides labels for two additional downstream tasks: object detection and semantic segmentation.
-These attributes render it a versatile resource for investigating a broad spectrum of visual tasks.
+\paragraph{\textbf{Dataset Overview}} Current MMIF datasets lack comprehensive scene coverage under adverse weather.
+Combining existing datasets (RoadScene\cite{r32}, MSRS\cite{r41}, M3FD\cite{r3}, and LLVIP\cite{r42}) and our newly collected data in real-world scenes, we have established a benchmark AWMM-100k, which encompasses a diverse range of weather conditions.
+Each type of weather (rain, haze, and snow) is categorized into heavy, medium, and light levels.
+Specific descriptions are shown in \cref{AWMM}.
+The AWMM-100k dataset was collected using a DJI M30T drone, equipped with visible and thermal imaging cameras.

+\paragraph{\textbf{Challenges in Data Collection}} Collecting a large amount of aligned paired multi-modality data and corresponding ground truth in real adverse weather is challenging, leading most current research to rely on synthetic data for training.
+Effectively degrading clean data and imbuing the model with adaptability to real scenes are pivotal for constructing benchmark.
+However, the degradation of infrared images in severe weather remains a current research gap.
+To address this, we analyze data collected during real severe weather to determine the most effective methods for degrading infrared images.
+Observations of the data in \cref{fig3} allow us to draw the following conclusions: \begin{itemize}[label=$\bullet$] \item Visible images show clear weather-related degradation, while infrared images exhibit only general contrast and detail reduction without explicit weather cues.

+\item The depth of the scene affects the extent of light refraction and scattering, resulting in greater blurring in distant scenes compared to closer ones. \end{itemize} Building on these observations, we proposed a adaptive degradation strategy for multi-modality images.

+\paragraph{\textbf{Infrared Degradation Strategy}} First, we transpose the image into the Fourier domain and use the depth map as the weights for degradation.
+Subsequently, the weight map is normalised and multiplied with the amplitude and phase of the image respectively and then inverted to obtain the degraded image.
+However, distant pixels in the depth map are always represented in black, i.e., the pixel value is $0$.
+In order to suppress too small weights, we add $0.3$, $0.2$ and $0.1$ to points with pixel values less than $0.2$ according to the three degrees of light, medium and heavy, respectively.